 9. Enter Competitions

 If you have time and a special skill, consider entering a competition with a cash prize.
 At worst, you participate, fail and wind up with a good story to tell.
-And, if you win, the prizes can be substantial.
+If you win, the prizes can be substantial.

 10. Get Paid to Watch Movie Previews

 You don’t have to be a film critic to get paid for watching videos.
 Sites such as Swagbucks ask you to watch specific videos and “like” them.
-In the process, you earn Swagbucks, which you can redeem for gift cards or PayPal money.
+In the process, you earn Swagbucks, which you can redeem for gift cards.